 Cash and Cash Equivalents - The Company has defined cash equivalents as highly liquid investments, with original maturities of three months or less that are not segregated and on deposit for federal or regulatory purposes.
-Cash and cash equivalents include deposits with banks.
+Cash and cash equivalents include deposits with financial institutions in the form of checking deposits and money market funds.